-Medicare of allows millions Americans to have health protection, affordably, that normally they couldn’t get otherwise.
+Medicare allows millions Americans to have health protection, affordably, that normally they couldn’t get otherwise.
 While it’s a great tool, it doesn’t cover all of the expenses that applicants could run into, which could leave you with a massive amount of debt that you would be responsible for paying out-of-pocket.
+Medicare plan g might be the perfect option for you.

 People have little power to change how expensive the health care industry is becoming.
 Thankfully, there are some products and advantages you can use to soften the blow of the high-cost as much as possible.